nazeemkhan77/azure-devops-codepipeline-integration/README.md

 - Configure Azure DevOps Repo WebHook Trigger

 ## Azure DevOps Setup

+In this section, we will setup the Azure DevOps Repository by cloning it from an existing GitHub spring boot project.

 ## Create Azure Repo (Importing existing GitHub project)
 1. Log into the Azure Devops Portal https://dev.azure.com/